 Add your dumplings, then set the steamer on top of a wok or a saucepan that just fits underneath it filled with about one inch of water.
 Cover the steamer and bring the water to a hard boil.
 Steam the dumplings until cooked through, about 10 minutes if going directly from the freezer.

-Want Them Crispy?
+Want Crispy Dumplings?
 Use the Classic Steam-Fry

 The steam-fry or potsticker technique is the classic method for Japanese gyoza or Chinese guo tie.
 Essentially, you fry the frozen dumplings, then add water to the pan and cover them to steam through, then fry them again once the water evaporates.
 This double-frying creates an extra-crisp bottom crust.